The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Your fear of having a panic attack actually causes a panic attack, which reinforces the fear and on and on…

-As I mentioned, by truly understanding how the panic cycle works and breaking free from the fear, you can actually overcome panic attacks for good.
+As I mentioned, by truly understanding how the panic cycle works and breaking free from fear, you can overcome panic attacks for good.

 Fear is the “linchpin.”

-Remove the linchpin of fear and the whole system of panic falls apart.
+Remove the linchpin of fear, and the whole panic system falls apart.

-The plan outlined below is exactly what to do and what not to do to overcome panic attacks in your life.
+The plan outlined below is what to do and what not to do to overcome panic attacks.

 These strategies weren't just pulled out of thin air – these are the exact strategies I used to end my panic attacks permanently in less than a few weeks.

-This plan has been used to help many people around the world and I know it can help you too!
+This plan has helped many people worldwide, and I know it can help you too!

 Develop an Understanding of Panic Attacks

-One of the single most powerful things you can do to free yourself from panic attacks is to first understand them.
+One of the most powerful things you can do to free yourself from panic attacks is first understanding them.

-By developing an understanding of panic attacks you can significantly reduce the fear surrounding them and eliminate the fearful thoughts you add to the experience.
+By understanding panic attacks, you can significantly reduce the fear surrounding them and eliminate the fearful thoughts you add to the experience.

 These fear-based thoughts always make the experience so much worse.

-When you can eliminate the fear through better understanding you can short-circuit the fear response by not adding your own fearful thoughts on top of the experience.
+When you can eliminate the fear through better understanding, you can short-circuit the fear response by not adding your fearful thoughts to the experience.

 Fear drives the panic.